npruehs/ue4-rts/Documents/Manual/Units.md

 1. Ensure Pawn > Auto Possess AI is set to "Placed in World or Spawned".
 1. You may want to disable the collision of your mesh and rely on its capsule instead.
 1. Add an RTSNameComponent and set its localized name if you want to show it in any kind of ingame UI.
+1. Add an RTSDescriptionComponent and set its localized text if you want to show it in any kind of ingame UI.
 1. Add an RTSPortraitComponent and set its portrait if you want to show it in any kind of ingame UI.

 ### Combat